laminas/laminas-view/doc/book/zend.view.helpers.head-style.md

 ```

 See the quick start Creating and Registering Alternate Rendering and Response Strategies
-&lt;zend.view.quick-start.usage.strategies&gt; chapter for more information on how to create and
+&lt;laminas.view.quick-start.usage.strategies&gt; chapter for more information on how to create and
 register custom strategies to your view.

 ## Basic Usage